creixotradeos/creixotradeos.github.io/_posts/2020-01-07-Iris-Recognition.md

 </table>
 </div>

+With the above result, the difference of values between the mean and median of each species' variables are found to be pretty close.
+This indicates that data is nearly symmetrically distributed with insignificant presence of outliers.

-## Determine the standard deviation of the data
+### Determine the standard deviation

 ```python